WebEngineering-FHNW/fs19-de-graded-exercise-severin0038/README.md

 Hand-written, static HTML
 project description:      (if other than `index.html` in project root directory)

-External contributions:
+External contributions: see `index.html`

-Other comments:
+Other comments: see `index.html`

-I'm particular proud of:
+I'm particular proud of: see `index.html`

 ## Project grading